 Allows you to choose an Analytics variable as a base for cross-device stitching in a virtual report suite.

-- Device graph: CDA communicates with a device graph to stitch devices together.
-The co-op graph uses both deterministic and probabilistic matching.
+Device graph: CDA communicates with a private graph to stitch devices together.

 Using CDA, you can answer questions such as: